 A man who is sexist can’t be a woman’s ally –– so why do we continue to value masculinity based on sexism?
 Even though this outdated and restrictive model of masculinity actually makes men unhappy, it prevails because the culture at large continues to enable it.

-Speaking about the masculinity crisis detracts our attention from a real issue: our failure the reform the way we think about masculinity and how unfit it is for the culture in which we now live.
+Speaking about the masculinity crisis detracts our attention from a real issue: our failure to reform the way we think about masculinity and how unfit it is for the culture in which we now live.
 The crisis narrative can become an easy excuse of inaction, or a handy justification of some men’s violent and abusive behaviour.

 The word “crisis” even seems to fuel a backlash against movements such as #metoo.
 When some men feel their status is under threat, blogs such as The Voice for Men emerge producing sexist content blaming women for the challenges faced by men.